Gibberlings3/Skills-and-Abilities/README.md

 - Bubb for all of his work on EEex and general coding assistance.
 - aVENGER for use of a function to update clab files.
 - CamDawg_G3 and the_bigg for using their code as reference when consolidating weapon proficiencies into weapon groups and general coding assistance.
+Additionally, many thanks to CamDawg_G3 for various other assistance with coding.
 - JohnBob for the French translation.
+- Ardanis and Graion Dilach for assistance with identifying if a creature is wearing plate armor.